Alexey777F/Horoscope_bot/README.md

  * It is necessary to copy all important repositories to a separate directory.
  * Install a virtual environment on your OS, on Mac OS python3 -m venv my_env
  * Activate the virtual environment in your OS, in the Mac OS source my_env/bin/activate.
- * Install all libraries from the require.txt file.
+ * Install all libraries from the requirements.txt file.
  * Important!
 Install exactly the version specified in the require.txt file, otherwise errors may occur when the bot operates.
  * Open the .env file and fill in the reporting data.
  * Start building the image and creating the container using the docker-compose up --build command.